 Do Crew Members Stay Onboard During Refuelling?

 For crew, it is required that at least one pilot remains onboard.
-Typically, this will be the first office (co-pilot) remaining onboard.
+Typically, this will be the first officer (co-pilot).

 There are circumstances when a fuel stop is necessary during a private jet mission.
 This is generally true when flying to the other side of the world.